AjitPS/NetworkViewer/NetworkCanvasCyJS/README.txt

 * "Relayout" feature added to allow users to refresh the layout.
 * Node shape and colour reverted to using options available in CytoscapeJS for better performance for larger networks.
 New node types added (QTL and Scaffold).
 * Toggle layout animation on/ off feature added (useful for faster rendering in case the network graph is too large).
+* Show/ Hide labels feature (for nodes and edges) yet to be added.

 ### Other features currently under development:

 * Radial sub-menus yet to de developed for the circular context menu.
 * "Annotate edges by attribute" feature which will allow users to re-size relations (edges) based on a particular attribute (such as Score, z-index, P-value, etc.).
-* Item Info. window: Modify to allow multi-select nodes/ edges and view their Item Info. in a comparison table.
-* Show/ Hide labels feature (for nodes and edges) yet to be added.